MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 When you have a Power Apps license, the Access Mode security property is set to Read-Write, which is required for updating the solution.

-## I don't see my [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] environment even though I have a valid [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] license.
+## I don't see my Dynamics 365 Guides environment even though I have a valid Dynamics 365 Guides license.
 What should I do?

-You might have installed [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] on a trial environment that has expired.
-Trial environments have their own life cycle, independent of the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] license.
+You might have installed Dynamics 365 Guides on a trial environment that has expired.
+Trial environments have their own life cycle, independent of the Dynamics 365 Guides license.
 You can go to [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), select your trial environment, and switch it to a production environment.

 ## Can I use the JSON data file generated in Microsoft Dataverse when a guide is created to build or extend functionality?